 Forest density1 is both a structural characteristic of forests and a reflection of forest dynamics.
 It can be measured as the number of trees per unit area, or it can be measured in terms of live tree area per unit area, known as "basal area".
 Live tree basal area represents the amount of ground covered by living trees in two-dimensional space.
-Figure 5 shows average forest density in terms of live trees per hectare by ecosection2 across the state of Massachusetts, while Figure 6 represents forest density by ecosection in terms of basal area (m2 ha-1).
+Figure 5 shows average forest density in terms of live trees per hectare by ecosection2 across the state of Minnesota, while Figure 6 represents forest density by ecosection in terms of basal area (m2 ha-1).

-By comparing these figures we can see that the largest ecosection on the eastern side of the state (near Middlesex County) has a relatively low forest density in terms of number of trees per hectare (Figure 5), but its density in terms of basal area (Figure 6) is about average for Massachusetts.
-This suggests that in this ecosection, there may be fewer total trees per unit area, but on average, these trees tend to be relatively large.
-Meanwhile, the easternmost ecosection of Massachusetts, which stretches into the Atlantic Ocean, has a comparable forest density to nearby ecosections in terms of number of trees, but a lower forest density in terms of basal area, suggesting it contains a similar number of trees to neighboring ecosections, but on average, trees in this zone tend to be relatively small.
+By comparing these figures we can see that the large ecosection in the southwestern portion of Minnesota has a relatively low forest density in terms of number of trees per hectare (Figure 5), but its density in terms of basal area (Figure 6) is among the highest in the state.
+This suggests that there may be fewer total trees per unit area in this zone, but on average, these trees tend to be relatively large.
+By contrast, the northeastern ecosection of Minnesota has the highest forest density in terms of number of trees, but an average forest density in terms of basal area.
+This suggests that forests in this zone are characterized by many, smaller-stemmed trees.